yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 \end{align}
 $$

-A disjoint representation using binary variables
+A disjoint representation of this using binary variables

 $$
 \begin{align}